Jemeni11/GPA-Calculator-CLI/README.md

 It also finds out the total course credit units.
 Quality Points = Course Credit Unit * Grade Point

-The CGPA is gotten by dividing the Total Quality Points by the Total Course Credit Units.
+The GPA is gotten by dividing the Total Quality Points by the Total Course Credit Units.

-The method of calculating the CGPA used is The University of Lagos version.
+The method of calculating the GPA used is The University of Lagos version.

 # Follow me!
 Twitter: https://twitter.com/_tallCoder02